Raiet-Bekirov/HPDM139_assignment/docs/tutorial.md

 # Tutorial

-This toolkit helps you check whether a machine-learning model treats different groups of people fairly when working with health data stored in tables (for example, spreadsheets or CSV files).
+This toolkit helps you check whether a machine-learning model treats different groups of people fairly when working with health data stored in tables (for example, CSV files).

 It lets you:

 - combine protected characteristics such as sex and age to form intersectional groups (for example, female and over 55),
-- align model predictions with the correct individuals and their characteristics,
-- calculate fairness metrics that show how model performance differs between groups.
+- calculate fairness metrics that show how model performance differs between those groups.

 The toolkit is not tied to any specific dataset or model.
-You can use it with different health datasets and with any machine-learning model that produces predictions, making it easy to slot into existing health data science workflows.
+You can use it with different health datasets and with any machine-learning model that produces predictions.

 ---